Kiwi156/MagentoWebsiteUITests/README.md

 The website is: https://magento.softwaretestingboard.com/ this is a demo site to test automation test scripts.

-The web browser automation tests are using Junit5, Selenium , Maven, Serenity BDD, AssertJ, IntelliJ as the IDE with Java.
+For this testing I am using Junit5, Selenium , Maven, Serenity BDD, AssertJ, IntelliJ as the IDE with Java.

 # Goal

 The goal of this exercise is to demonstrate being able to find and interact with different types of elements locators.

-Also another goal is to demonstrate an implict waits.
+Also another goal is to demonstrate an implict wait.

 # Techniques Learned